Meifeng1510/LuauDocs/LuauGarbageCollectorBasic.md

 ## Summary

 Understanding the garbage collector in Luau is essential for efficient memory management and optimal application performance.
 By leveraging its automatic memory management, developers can focus on creating robust and scalable applications without worrying about manual memory allocation or deallocation.
-However, relying solely on the garbage collector is not foolproof—poor coding practices, such as unintentional reference retention or circular dependencies, can still lead to memory leaks and performance issues.
+However, relying solely on the garbage collector is not foolproof—poor coding practices, such as unintentional reference retention, can still lead to memory leaks and performance issues.

 To ensure efficient use of memory and avoid common pitfalls: